 The measurement of carbon dioxide (CO2), connected to the carbonation process, is standard in all breweries.
 The flow rates vary significantly and sometimes require a meter with multiple calibrations to accommodate the extensive turndown ratios.
 The Sage thermal mass flow meter with four separate ranges and calibrations is a natural choice for this application.

 Measure Air Injections Flow Rates

 Many ice cream manufacturers use continuous freezers and inject compressed air into their products to make them lighter and less dense.
 Some pump nontoxic and inert gas into the product mix.
-Thermal mass flow meters measure the gas or air injection rates at ice cream manufacturing plants.
+Thermal mass flow meters measure ice cream manufacturing plants’ gas or air injection rates.